cjrh/aggonydb/README.md

 | 4   | gina                    | 30  | London   |                     |
 | ... | ...another million rows | ... | ...      |                     |

-Then you can to analyze it, specifically with aggregation.
+Then you want to analyze it, specifically with *filtering + aggregation*.
 For example you want to answer the following questions:

 - _How many people called `gina` are in `London`?_